davidayalas/saml-jwt/README.md

 * It will generate a JWT Token after user login.
 * To manage it from client side, you have to capture PostMessage.
 Sample code at the end or in [html frontend](html/index.html).
-* if you deploy with serverless framework complete working sample is available, without setup, consuming [https://samltest.id/](https://samltest.id/).
+* if you deploy with serverless framework complete working sample is available (with custom auth, private endpoint), without setup, consuming [https://samltest.id/](https://samltest.id/).
 You only have to upload [SP metadata](docs/sp-metadata.xml) and change <md:AssertionConsumerService Location="..."> with your api gateway endpoint.

 ## Install dependencies